Everyone needs exercise motivation tips from time to time to maintain the consistency necessary to achieve their fitness goals.

 If you focus more on the short-term benefits like enhanced energy for your daily life, or time to focus exclusively on your needs, you’re more likely to view exercise with a positive attitude.
 That positive attitude and the focus on immediate rewards will help you maintain exercise motivation.

 An introductory physics class will teach you that bodies in motion remain in motion.
 Bodies in a sedentary state tend to stay motionless.
 Using this as an analogy -- while it’s difficult to get your body moving in the form of starting a new exercise routine, it becomes easier and easier to maintain that motion as your body begins to crave those wonderful little endorphins that are released during exercise.
+This theory of acquired motivation is based upon the cost of pleasure and the benefits of pain.

 The next time you want to skip a workout or quit altogether, remind yourself that consistency is the best way to build a lifestyle habit.
 Simply keep going, even if you have to set a timer and throw yourself into the process at times.